 Access Arrangement What is it?
 Criteria Separate Room A student with a medical condition such as epilepsy/diabetes where it isn't appropriate for them to sit an exam in the main exam hall.
 Students who are agoraphobic/have a psychological condition may also need to sit an exam in a separate room.
 Medical evidence must be provided in advance to support this arrangement and then be approved by the SENCo.
-Modified papers Individually prepared papers for candidates.
-Visual Impairment The modification of papers involves additional resources.
-Therefore, Centre are required to provide the awarding bodies with early notification that a candidate will require a modified paper.
-Students for whom other access arrangements are unsuitable.
+Modified papers Individually prepared papers for candidates. ı Visual Impairment The modification of papers involves additional resources.
+Therefore, Centre are required to provide the awarding bodies with early notification that a candidate will require a modified paper. s Students for whom other access arrangements are unsuitable.
 Modified papers must be ordered in advance of a specific examination series.
 Centre's must not order papers for candidates unless they intend to enter them for the relevant examination series.
 Access arrangements online allows Centre's to place orders for GCSE and GCE modified papers.
 Laptop Access to a laptop for an exam (if appropriate - not for subjects such as Maths) so the student would word process their answers.
-Spelling and grammar checks would be disabled and a special exam account would be used with no internet access. pla suc coi imj org e provision to use a laptop is put in ace to address an underlying difficulty ch as: speed of handwriting; medical ndition; physical disability; sensory pairment; planning and ganisational difficulties or poor gibility.
+Spelling and grammar checks would be disabled and a special exam account would be used with no internet access. pla suco im org ne provision to use a laptop is put in ace to address an underlying difficulty ch as: speed of handwriting; medical indition; physical disability; sensory pairment; planning and ganisational difficulties or poor gibility.
 The use of a laptop in exams reflects the student's normal way of working at the school and has been agreed as appropriate to the student's needs.
 The use of a laptop cannot be granted to a student simply because this is their preferred way of working.
-Centres are allowed to provide a word p grammar check facility/predictive text di where it is their normal way of working w their needs.
-For example, the quality of result of using a word processor due to organisation when writing by hand.
-(This braillers and tablets.) sabl vithi lang prot led (switched off) to a candidate in the centre and is appropriate to guage significantly improves as a blems with planning and
+Centres are allowed to provide a word processor with the spelling and grammar check facility/predictive text disabled (switched off) to a candidate where it is their normal way of working within the centre and is appropriate to their needs.
+For example, the quality of language significantly improves as a result of using a word processor due to problems with planning and organisation when writing by hand.
+(This also extends to the use of electronic braillers and tablets.)